josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🚢_flotilla_under_seige.md

 - [📲: LinkedIn: "Global Sumud Flotilla: All boats have been intercepted."](https://www.linkedin.com/posts/all-boats-have-been-intercepted-we-are-share-7462603390435385344-c0LT)
 - [📹: Richard Boyd Barrett TD: Question In The Dáil](https://vm.tiktok.com/ZNRt3phNT/)
 - [📹: RTÉ: "Taoiseach criticises
 'disgraceful' treatment of flotilla activists detained by Israel"](https://vm.tiktok.com/ZNRt3HQd1/)
+- [📲: Sully Iqbal notes TikTok suppression issue on original footage clips inclusion.](https://vm.tiktok.com/ZNRt3HBwA/) – *this does not necessitate non-inclusion by larger outlets, but strategic inclusion on own-platforms over social platform clips*

 *So yes, the prisoners being humiliated in public?
 They almost certainly include British subjects.
 Where is the Prime Minister?
 Where is the Crown?
 Where are The Patriots™️*